eamonnk/appinfra/Modules/M02-Azure Compute services/L06-Application Architecture models/04-Web-queue-worker.md

 - Easy to deploy and manage.
 - Clear separation of concerns.
 - The front end is decoupled from the worker using asynchronous messaging.
-- The front end and the worker can be scaled independentl
+- The front end and the worker can be scaled independently